spryker/spryker-docs/docs/scos/dev/technical-enhancement-integration-guides/integrate-elastic-computing.md

 ---
-title: Integrate Elastic Computing
+title: Integrate elastic computing
-description: Learn how to integrate Elastic Computing.
+description: Learn how to integrate elastic computing.
 last_updated: May 16, 2022
 template: concept-topic-template
 ---

 Spryker is shipped with several elastic computing features that let you to utilize computational resources more efficiently.

 ## Integrate New Relic monitoring